Kriandir/Evil_Hangman/README.md

 # Evil_Hangman

-This project is going to be a hangman game with the option inbuild that the computer cheats
+This project is going to be a hangman game with the option inbuild that the computer cheats.
+author:         Kriek van der Meulen
+studentnumber:  6335233

 ## Features: